 Maintaining and improving the administrative infrastructure of Rangelands NRM and providing administrative support to the Board and Management Team.full bio

-Coordinating the delivery of and looks for new opportunities for NRM projects in the Desert & Pilbara, by helping local, regional and national stakeholders to network and..full bio
+Coordinating the delivery of and looking for new opportunities for NRM projects by helping local, regional and national stakeholders to network and collaborate on matters of common..full bio

 Working in the southern rangelands with land managers and communities to build capacity and resilience, whilst creating new relationships and opportunities.full bio